-10.0 BUILDING MAINTENANCE, REPAIR AND IMPROVEMENT
+9.0 BUILDING MAINTENANCE, REPAIR AND IMPROVEMENT

-10.0.1 Property owners are encouraged to maintain and repair buildings, which will have a wider positive impact on the conservation area.
+9.0.1 Property owners are encouraged to maintain and repair buildings, which will have a wider positive impact on the conservation area.

-10.0.2 If a property falls into significant disrepair affecting the amenity of the surrounding area the Council may use its statutory powers to ensure that owners undertake necessary repair works to improve the amenity of the area.
+9.0.2 If a property falls into significant disrepair affecting the amenity of the surrounding area the Council may use its statutory powers to ensure that owners undertake necessary repair works to improve the amenity of the area.

-10.1 BUILDING MAINTENANCE

-10.1.1 Regular maintenance and repair of historic buildings is important to ensure the survival of valued architectural features in the conservation area.
-Please see section 7 of the Conservation Area General Guidance SPD or consult the Building Conservation Directory website (see Appendix) for further information.
+9.1 BUILDING MAINTENANCE 9.1.1 Regular maintenance and repair of historic buildings is important to ensure the survival of valued architectural features in the conservation area.
+Some advice on repair and maintenance of buildings is provided below.
+For further information please see section 7 of the Conservation Area General GuidanceSPD or consult the Building Conservation Directory website (see Appendix 1).

-EXTERNAL WALLS

-10.1.2 All re-pointing works to traditional brick walls should be carried out in a lime mortar rather than hard cement which can result in structural problems.
+EXTERNAL WALLS 9.1.2 All re-pointing works to traditional brick walls should be carried out in a lime mortar rather than hard cement which can result in structural problems.

-10.1.3 Architectural detailing, including stone / stucco / terracotta mouldings should be regularly repaired, maintained and painted if necessary.
+9.1.3 Architectural detailing, including stone / stucco / terracotta mouldings should be regularly repaired, maintained and painted if necessary.